 A week before her 26th birthday, Felder Campbell had a radical hysterectomy.
 Radiation (five days a week for three months) and chemo (1 day a week for three months) followed.

 She didn’t process fully what had happened until a year later.
 “When you’re first diagnosed, you’re in a fog.
 You’re just making decisions, not really comprehending what you’re going through,” she says.
 But after that year, Felder Campbell realized she was scared to live.
 Though she’d always wanted to be a world traveler, before cancer she never had enough money saved and didn’t want to take the time off work.

 And dating was a disaster.
 “All my friends were getting married, having children,” she says.
 “Dating is crazy when you’re young and diagnosed with cancer.
 Add on a reproductive cancer linked to an STD.
 I thought I wouldn’t find a man who would want me because I can’t have children.”
 She found herself settling in relationships because she didn’t know her worth after her womb was removed.

 Then it hit her: No one gets out of life alive.
 “I want to be able to look back on my life with a big smile,” she says.
 She started traveling and became a cancer advocate.
-No one was talking about cervical cancer, so she started Tamika & Friends to help other survivors.
+No one was talking about cervical cancer, so she started Tamika and Friends (now called Cervivor) to help other survivors.

 She also found a great guy.
 “I’m in a relationship with someone who loves the crust of me.
-He loves all the imperfections.”
-Felder Campbell recently married.
+He loves all the imperfections,” she says of her husband.

 Along with the standard life lessons (“Tomorrow truly is not promised,” “You don’t have time for shoulda, woulda, coulda,” “It’s OK if you don’t do it exactly the way you thought you would; just do it”), she’s still preaching her particular gospel.
 “This is what I call my 11th commandment: Never ever, ever miss your Pap test.”